Evidence of scale-free clusters of vegetation in tropical rainforests

-Inferring properties of spatial point processes have been revealed to be essential to test spatially related ecological theories and hypotheses \cite{law2009}.
+Inferring properties of spatial point processes have been revealed to be essential for testing spatially related ecological theories and hypotheses \cite{law2009}.
 In particular, their analysis aims to explain the nature of underlying processes generating them and identify the scale at which they operate \cite{MoloneyPP}.
-However, different pieces must still be put back together in tropical forests: from dry deciduous to wet evergreen forests, empirical evidence suggests that most species are more aggregated than random \cite{Condit2000}, while anomalous density fluctuations, a fingerprint of long-correlations, emerge in the spatial distribution of different tropical species \cite{VillegasRS}.
-Based on the dependence of species richness on sampling area, different works suggested the possibility that specific ecosystems are in a state of incipient criticality \cite{Zillio2008,Volkov2004,Pascual2005}, even in the absence of power laws: the missing link to state that ecosystems can be poised in the vicinity of a critical point.
+However, different pieces must still be put back together in tropical forests: From dry deciduous forests to evergreen wet forests, empirical evidence suggests that most species are more aggregated than random \cite{Condit2000}, while anomalous density fluctuations, a fingerprint of long correlations, emerge in the spatial distribution of different tropical species \cite{VillegasRS}.
+Based on the dependence of species richness on the sampling area, different works suggested the possibility that specific ecosystems are in a state of incipient criticality \cite{Zillio2008,Volkov2004,Pascual2005}, even in the absence of power laws: the missing link to state that ecosystems can be placed in the vicinity of a critical point.

-Through continuum clustering techniques \cite{Villegas2022}, we present evidence of scale-free clusters of vegetation in empirical data of BCI, shedding much light on their spatial aggregation properties and correlation scales.
-We compare actual data with different simulated emergent spatial point processes, showing the wide variety of scales that play a crucial role in natural rainforests, and uncovering emergent critical dynamics hitherto unknown.
+Through continuum clustering techniques \cite{Villegas2022}, here, we present evidence of scale-free vegetation clusters in empirical data from BCI, which sheds much light on their spatial aggregation properties and correlation scales.
+We compare current data with different simulated emergent spatial point processes, showing the wide variety of scales that play a crucial role in natural rainforests and uncovering emergent critical dynamics hitherto unknown.